-Thank you for your interest in becoming a member of the University of Utah Program in the Neuroscience Program.
+Thank you for your interest in becoming a member of the University of Utah's Interdepartmental Program in Neuroscience.
 The following is our policy statement on faculty membership.

 The essential criteria for program membership are a willingness and ability to train graduate students and to participate in the teaching and administrative functions of the program.
-The research interests of the faculty member should be compatible with current program members so that he or she can participate productively in teaching activities.
+The research interests of the faculty member should be compatible with current program members so that they can participate productively in teaching activities.
 It is expected that all program members will actively participate in program functions, including teaching and administration.
 The specific requirements for admission are:

 - 1. A current C.V. - 2.
 A letter from the department chairman requesting membership in the program and confirming that the department will provide graduate student funding in the event that the mentor cannot provide support. - 3.
 A letter from the applicant requesting membership.
 The applicant should indicate willingness to train graduate students and to participate in both the teaching and the administrative functions of the Program.
-The applicant should also indicate how his or her research fits programmatic themes and the types of courses that could be taught or created by the applicant. - 4.
+The applicant should also indicate how their research fits programmatic themes and the types of courses that could be taught or created by the applicant. - 4.
 Complete and return the attached form.

-All applications should be made directly to the program coordinator, Tracy Marble.
+All completed applications should be sent directly to the Academic Program Manager, Nicole Caldwell.
 They will be evaluated by the departmental representatives of the Program Directorate.
-If there are any questions regarding these requirements or your current membership status, please do not hesitate to contact me at 1-4820, campus mail: 417 MREB or e-mail: tracy.marble@hsc.utah.edu.
+If there are any questions regarding these requirements or your current membership status, please do not hesitate to contact me at 801-581-4820, campus mail: 390A BPRB or e-mail: nicole@neuro.utah.edu.